Jean-Baptiste-Lasselle/ethereum-test/README.md

 ```

 # POINT BLOCAGE/REPRISE

+#### Some probable causes of the `Smartcard socket not found, disabling [...]` error

+* I built geth on Debian, but it is specifically recommended that this build is waged in an Ubuntu instance.
+Which would mean that `geth` source code might have runtime dependencies specific to Ubuntu : necessarily runtime dependencies, not build dependencies, because I succeeded the build phase, so I know build dependencies were all resolved, and errors occur at runtime.
+And on Debian, those runtime dependencies are not resolved (they are missing or not usable as expected on Ubuntu).
+* `VirtualBox` has a problem regarding smart cards drivers support, which messes up with geth (that one is a particular case of the probable cause described in previous bullet point.

+I just temporarily stop this analysis here, will further investigate those probable causes later on.
+I added a recipe  in `./operations.sh` which builds n installs the `pc sc lite` driver on Debian, using https://salsa.debian.org/debian/pcsc-lite/blob/master/INSTALL (which is pretty much the official source code  distribution channel for the  `pc sc lite` package on `Debian`.

 Bon,là, je ne vois qu'une seule chose raisonnable à faire pour aller au plus loin : essayer de re-définir complètement le service SystemD pour `pc sc lite`, et vérifeir que tout va bien dans le définition de serice, car l'à d=j'ai encore une erreur de path, et il va falloir que je revoie en détail, le setup d'un service et ses dépendances, avec `SystemD`.